aymendirar/twitter-spotify-bot/README.md

 # Twitter Spotify Playlist Generator

-This is a Twitter bot that, when tweeted at with a word, will make a Spotify playlist with that word and its synonyms.
-It will then provide the user who tweeted at it the link of the Spotify playlist.
+This is a Twitter bot that, when tweeted at with a username and a word, will make a Spotify playlist of songs containing that word.
+The twitter bot will then reply back to users with the link for their new playlist.